 Tuition + Room and Board: $20,900-$23,900

 Contact Us and we’d be happy to send you brochures.

-The American Gap Association has wonderful Gap Year resources for everyone from Educational Counselors to parents and students.
+The Gap Year Association has informative Gap Year resources for everyone from Educational Counselors to parents and students.
 Explore their website here!